 Can one register a foreign foundation in Spain?

 Yes, this procedure can be done by setting up an office of the foreign foundation.
 In order to do so, the foreign foundation must apply for an authorization that will be issued by the Spanish Register of Foundations.
-However, it is necessary to know that a foreign foundation wishing to expand its activities in Spain must conduct other types of operations besides fundraising.
+It is necessary to know that a foreign foundation wishing to expand its activities in Spain must conduct other types of operations besides fundraising.
 Provided that the foreign foundation has as a sole purpose fundraising in Spain, its incorporation will not be possible, as stated by the regulations of the Spanish civil legislation.

 What is the tax system available for foreign foundations in Spain?